ckan/ideas/specs/showcase/showcase-spec.md

 ### Naming the feature
 It isn't immediately clear that 'Related Items' refer to examples of data reuse.
 For now, we'll refer to an individual Related Item as a **Reuse**.
 Reuses can be featured by site maintainers and thus collected into **Showcase** collections.
 A site-wide top-level showcase would list all featured reuses in the site.
-A dataset showcase, linked from the main dataset page, would list all reuses associated with that dataset.
+A dataset showcase, linked from the each dataset page, would list all reuses associated with that dataset.
 (Perhaps also grouped with Groups and Organizations.)

 ### Implement in stages